 SURGERY-402C.
 EMERGENCY MEDICINE SUBINTERNSHIP.
 The American College of Emergency Physicians defines emergency medicine as "the medical specialty with the principal mission of evaluating, managing, treating and preventing unexpected illness and injury."
 In this internship, students will hone their approach to the emergency medical patient, including essential diagnostic and therapeutic measures.
 The experience will emphasize differential diagnosis of undifferentiated chief complaints including chest pain, dyspnea, headache, abdominal pain, altered mental status, vaginal bleeding, toxic exposure, and trauma.
 Students will participate in patient care in the emergency department, attend didactic sessions, and work closely with senior residents and attendings in the emergency department.
+For more information please contact Dr. David Massung at 684-5537 or via email, massu001@mc.duke.edu.
+Prerequisites: Students must have previous ED experience and permission of the instructor is required.
 Credit: 5. max 2.
-Joshua Broder
+Gordon

 SURGERY-412C.
 EMERGENCY MEDICINE.
 Course Goals: 1) This elective will provide exposure to emergency clinical problems.
 2) Students will see patients of all ages with the full range of chief complaints that present to the Duke University Emergency Department.
 3) Students will gain experience in making initial evaluations as well as diagnostic and treatment plans with an emphasis on detecting and treating immediate life threatening conditions.
 4) Their ability to rapidly obtain critical facets of a history and physical examination will improve.
 5) Students will mature as clinical problem-solvers by seeing several patients per day with undifferentiated chief complaints.
-How Goals Are

-Achieved: 1) Students will present to attendings and residents during approximately 18 ten-hour shifts per month.
+How Goals Are Achieved: 1) Students will present to attendings and residents during approximately 18 ten-hour shifts per month.
 A mixture of day, evening, and overnight shifts will be assigned.
 2) Didactic sessions will be held weekly.
 3) Students will present one 15-minute lecture per month on a case/topic of interest.
 4) Students will shadow a Durham EMS paramedic team for one day.
 Methods of Evaluation: Attendings will give feedback to students.
+For more information please contact Dr. David Massung at 684-5537 or by email, massu001@mc.duke.edu.
 Prerequisites: none.
 Credit: 4.
 Enrollment: max 8.
-Broder
+Gordon

 SURGERY-420C.
 GENERAL SURGICAL ONCOLOGY.
 The course is designed for the student interested in surgical oncology.
 The students are involved in patient care with a specific surgeon but, in addition, are expected to attend multidisciplinary conferences related to gastrointestinal and breast carcinoma.
 These multidisciplinary conferences involve medical and radiation oncology as well as surgical oncology.
 The student is also expected to evaluate surgical patients in an outpatient setting as well as participating in inpatient and operative patient care.
 This course is designed for students who have an interest in the basic sciences in relation to surgical oncology.
 Attendance at research conferences involved in the molecular and cellular biology of human cancers is also expected.
+For more information please contact Dr. Bryan Clary, 684-6553 or via email, clary001@mc.duke.edu.
 Permission of instructor is required.
 Credit: 4.
 Enrollment: min 1, max 2.
-Tyler, Leight, Seigler, Lylerly, and Clary
+Clary, Tyler, Olson, Pruitt, Wilke, Lyerly, D"Amico, Burfiend, and Harpole.

 SURGERY-421C.
-INTRODUCTION TO FRACTURES AND MUSCULOSKELETAL TRAUMA.
+FRACTURES/MUSCULOSKELETAL TRAUMA.
 Students participate in the emergency management of patients through the Duke Emergency Room.
 Principles of fractures and trauma are given during emergency room assignment.
 Requirements are attendance at one outpatient clinic per week, two nights per week on call in the emergency room, and conference attendance.
+For more information please contact Wendy Thompson at 684-3170.
 Credit: 3.
 Enrollment: max 2 for four weeks (if proportionate with #'s on 429C).
 Nunley, Olson, Duke Orthopaedic Staff